-- After this ice cream has been in the fridge for several hours it will be quite hard.
+- After this ice cream has been in the freezer for several hours it will be quite hard.
 Bring it out and let it sit for a while to soften up before scooping.

 - Recently I bought some quart sized cardboard ice cream containers, just like commercial ice cream comes in, and I love them.
 They’re great if you want to share your ice cream, or use it as a host/hostess gift.
 And if you have anyone in your house who likes to eat ice cream right out of the carton while they watch tv, letting it get all drippy and disgusting, and then put it back in the freezer, you might want to consider reserving a carton just for yourself.